-This 'Southern and Eastern Scalefish and Shark Fishery (SESSF) Management Arrangements Booklet' is a guide to the management arrangements that will apply to SESSF concession holders in the 2022-23 fishing season, which runs from 01 May 2022 to 30 April 2023.
+This 'Southern and Eastern Scalefish and Shark Fishery (SESSF) Management Arrangements Booklet' is a guide to the management arrangements that will apply to SESSF concession holders in the 2023-24 fishing season, which runs from 01 May 2023 to 30 April 2024.

-Please note that the Great Australian Bight Trawl Sector (GABTS), while part of the SESSF, has a separate management arrangements booklet titled 'Boat Operating Procedures Manual for the Great Australian Bight Trawl Fishery', available on the AFMA website (www.afma.gov.au, ('Fisheries management' - 'Fisheries' - 'Southern and Eastern Scalefish and Shark Fishery' - 'Management publications').
+Please note that the Great Australian Bight Trawl Sector (GABTS), while part of the SESSF, has a separate management arrangements booklet titled 'Boat Operating Procedures Manual for the Great Australian Bight Trawl Fishery', available on the AFMA website, ('Fisheries management' - 'Fisheries' - 'Southern and Eastern Scalefish and Shark Fishery' - 'Fishery publications').